SupaxInc/data-structure-and-algorithms/README.md

     **Solution:** Perform binary search on the shorter array to find a partition that balances the number of elements on either side, ensuring the maximum left-side element is less than or equal to the minimum right-side element, and calculating the median based on the parity of the total number of elements.

+    Look at the visualization below to understand how it works better!
+Read it line by line!

     **Visualization:**

     Odd numbers